stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Quaternions

-A _quaternion_ is more compact and efficient representation of a rotation but is less intuitive to use and comprehend.
+A _quaternion_ is a more compact and efficient representation of a rotation but is less intuitive to use and comprehend.

 See [Wikipedia](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation).

-Generally we use quaternions to represents a rotation about an _arbitrary_ axis or where multiple rotations are frequently composed (e.g. for skeletal animation).
+Generally quaternions are used to represent a rotation about an _arbitrary_ axis or where multiple rotations are frequently composed, e.g. skeletal animation.

 ```java
 public final class Quaternion implements Transform {